koloved/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ### Texture Image Export

 This field allows you to select a texture map that you can see in the RizomUV viewport and grid background.
-Once RizomUV opens you need to set your shading mode to **Viewport Texture Custom**, your texture will then be vvisible.
+Once RizomUV opens you need to set your shading mode to **Viewport Texture Custom**, your texture will then be visible.

 **Warning:** The file format must be one of: .tiff, .png, .jpg, .tga or .bmp {: .notice .notice-warning}